edorlando07/meghna-hugo/exampleSite/content/english/blog/about.md

 title = "Education"

 +++
 For me, the learning journey is never complete.
-I continue to sharpen my data science skills by regularly tuning into Matt Dancho's Business Science University (BSU).
+I continue to sharpen my data science skills by regularly tuning into Matt Dancho's Learning Labs.

-BSU offers advanced Learning Labs that discuss advanced data science topics.
+Learning Labs is an online platform that discusses advanced data science topics and techniques.

 My formal education includes a Masters in Analytics and Modeling from Valparaiso University, an MBA from Purdue NW, and a Bachelors in Finance and Accounting from Purdue NW.